Aalyahmonday/ytbplus/AltStore-(macOS-&-Windows).md

 </p>

 **4. Install AltStore to your iDevice:**
-- Plug your phone into your mac.
+- Plug your phone into your Mac.
 Make sure AltServer and the Mail app are running.
 - Click the AltServer icon in the Mac menu bar, click **Install AltStore**, then choose your phone.
 - Enter the Apple ID when AltStore asks you.
 - The process might take a few minutes.
-You'll AltStore on your Home Screen when it is done.
+You'll see AltStore on your Home Screen when it is done.

 ![Screen Shot 2022-03-10 at 13 08 11](https://user-images.githubusercontent.com/52943116/157605666-a65461fc-0f02-4236-8cbd-7655dfba43e3.png)